aeshirey/learn-sat-smt/README.md

 # Learn SAT/SMT
-_This is a work-in-progress!_
+_This is a work-in-progress!
+I am quite new to this topic, so if I make gross errors, please [create an issue](https://github.com/aeshirey/learn-sat-smt/issues/new), submit a pull request fixing it, or drop me a line._

 ## About this document
 Many of the videos I've seen and documents I've read when trying to learn SAT/SMT are far too in-depth to help newbies, so I started this to organize my own thoughts, to learn more about SAT/SMT, and to be an aid to others in the same.

 This document is intended to be introductory yet detailed enough for individuals wanting to learn practical SAT/SMT.
 It is not exhaustive in its use of [different logics](http://smtlib.cs.uiowa.edu/logics.shtml), [solvers](http://smtlib.cs.uiowa.edu/solvers.shtml), use cases, s-expressions, and so on.

 For the sake of not getting caught in the weeds, I may be incomplete in definitions or distinctions.
 I generally use the term `SMT` to cover both it and `SAT`.
-I also am fairly new to this topic, so if I make gross errors, please create an issue, submit a pull request fixing it, or drop me a line.

 My intent is to make this document accessible to most software developers in the language and examples I use.
 I use [Z3](https://github.com/Z3Prover/z3) by Microsoft Research, though I expect any reasonable SAT solver can be substituted.
 SAT/SMT examples will use either s-expressions directly or the [Python API for Z3](https://pypi.org/project/z3-solver/).